kedacore/keda-docs/content/docs/2.2/scalers/aws-sqs.md

 **Parameter list:**

-- `queueURL` - Full URL for the SQS Queue
+- `queueURL` - Full URL for the SQS Queue.
 - `queueLength` - Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual messages in the SQS Queue is 30, the scaler scales to 3 pods. (default: 5)

 > For the purposes of scaling, "actual messages" is equal to `ApproximateNumberOfMessages` + `ApproximateNumberOfMessagesNotVislble`, since `NotVisible` in SQS terms means the message is still in-flight/processing.

-- `awsRegion` - AWS Region for the SQS Queue
+- `awsRegion` - AWS Region for the SQS Queue.
 - `identityOwner` - Receive permissions on the SQS Queue via Pod Identity or from the KEDA operator itself (see below).

 > When `identityOwner` set to `operator` - the only requirement is that the Keda operator has the correct IAM permissions on the SQS queue.
 Additional Authentication Parameters are not required.